 Final Edits to EQR Draft Protocols based on Public Comments Received February 17-April 17, 2012

 EDIT – External Quality Review Background – page 3 – added recommendation on the opportunity for States to have EQR Technical Reports available to CMS and the public by April of each year to improve accuracy of managed care data reported in the Secretary’s Annual Report on Quality each September.

 The Children’s Health Insurance Program Reauthorization Act of 2009 (CHIPRA) requires that Children’s Health Insurance Program (CHIP) managed care plans also participate in external quality review (EQR).
 CHIPRA Section 403, adds managed care requirements applicable to Medicaid under §§1932(a)(4), (a)(5), (b), (c), (d), and (e), to States contracting with MCOs for the delivery of care under separate CHIP programs.
 These provisions apply to contract years for managed care plans beginning on or after July 1, 2009.
 Section 401(c)(1) of CHIPRA requires each State to annually report on its child health quality measures and other State-specific information, including information collected through EQRs.
+CMS strongly encourages States to have final EQR Technical Reports available to CMS and the public by April of each year, for data collected within the prior 15 months.
+This submission timeframe will align with the collection and annual reporting on managed care data by the Secretary each September 30th, which is also required under the Affordable Care Act [Sec.
+2701 (d)(2)].
 In 2010, the Secretary began an analysis and publication of information obtained from this annual data.
-In addition to the inclusion of EQR information in annual reports, EQR information will be part of the Secretary’s annual report to Congress on children’s healthcare quality issues.

 EDIT- Protocol 1 – Compliance Review pages 3-4; added recommendation on the opportunity for States to have EQR Technical Reports available to CMS and the public by April of each year to improve accuracy of managed care data reported in the Secretary’s Annual Report on Quality each September.

 Results of the MCO’s compliance review may be reported in the annual Secretary’s Report on the Quality of Care for Children in Medicaid and CHIP or the annual Secretary’s Report on the Quality of Care for Adults in Medicaid.
-These reports are released every September and information that is not available from a State’s EQR report will may be so noted in the reports.
+These reports are released every September and information that is not available from a State’s EQR report may be so noted in the reports.
 Both reports will be available on the CMS Medicaid website.
+CMS strongly encourages States to have final EQR Technical Reports available to CMS and the public by April of each year, for data collected within the prior15 months.
+This submission timeframe aligns with the collection and annual reporting on managed care data by the Secretary each September 30th, as required under the Children’s Health Insurance Program Reauthorization Act (CHIPRA) [Sec.
+401 (c)(2)] and the Affordable Care Act [Sec.
+2701 (d)(2)].

 EDIT - Protocol 1 – Compliance Review - page 8, added notation for EQRO discretion on attendees for interviews